Wagner-HiveChain/HiveChain/README.md

 2. **Pro Version & Enterprise Support (Future Offering)**
    - An optional **Pro tier** will provide advanced enterprise-focused features (e.g., team collaboration, extended security, specialized performance analytics).
-   - The fundamental features of HiveChain remain free to keep AI accessible.
+   - The fundamental features of HiveChain remain free to ensure AI accessibility.

 3. **Strategic Partnerships & Services (Long-Term)**
-   - Potential collaborations with enterprises, offering specialized consulting or hosting solutions to support continued R&D and alignment work.
+   - Potential collaborations with enterprises, offering specialized consulting or hosting solutions to support continued R&D and best practices.

-Our revenue approach ensures we balance **open availability** with the practical resources needed to drive HiveChain’s evolution.
+Our revenue approach ensures that we balance **open availability** with the practical resources needed to drive HiveChain’s evolution.

 ---